Improving Piano Technique with Body Awareness

 So, what does all this mean for a beginner pianist?

 Since everything you learn from the start forms the foundation of later technical development- it's super important to get it right!
-But it's not difficult.
-Improving piano technique for beginners means to get the basics right:
+But it's not complicated.
+Improving piano technique for beginners means getting the basics right:

 -But above all, learn to listen to your body!
 Piano playing should never hurt.
 Ever.